Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

-In conclusion, we present a method for extracting accurate and interpretable joint kinematics from smartphone videos.
+In conclusion, we present a method for extracting accurate and biomechanically interpretable joint kinematics from smartphone videos.
 We validate this method in inpatient, outpatient therapy, and clinical settings, finding it to be highly usable and robust—even in the presence of nearby therapists and assistive devices.
-Importantly, gait scores extracted from this approach correlate well with commonly used clinical scales such as the 10MWT, BBS, and mJOA.
+Importantly, gait scores extracted from this approach correlate well with commonly used clinical scales such as the 10MWT, BBS, and mJOA, and respond to clinical intervention.
 This approach enables increased fidelity in clinical and at-home monitoring of movement impairments, paving the way for a big data revolution in movement science.